ianrust/tubesim/README.md

 ## TODOs

-Load in images as pattern, test on tube
+Test images on on field

 Get sound playing in browser so you can actually tell if it's a satisfying pattern